MicrobialDarkMatter/GraphMB/README.md

-# GraphMB
+# GraphMB: Assembly Graph Metagenomic Binner

 # Introduction

-GraphMB is a metagenomics binner developed for long-read assemblies, that takes advantage of graph machine learning algorithms and the assembly graph generated during assembly.
+GraphMB is a Metagenomic Binner developed for long-read assemblies, that takes advantage of graph machine learning algorithms and the assembly graph generated during assembly.
 It has been tested on (meta)flye assemblies.

 ## Dependencies